 Injuries to the common ocular motor nerve cause a non-sensitive ipsilateral pupillary constriction on the affected side (the pupil is “fixed and dilated”) when the light is shone in both eyes (efferent pupillary defect).

 Therefore, the reflection of pupillary light regulates the intensity of the light entering the eye.
 Light shining into one eye will cause both pupils to narrow.

 The pupil is the dark circular opening in the center of the iris and is where light enters the eye.
 According to the analogy with a camera, the pupil is equivalent to the aperture, while the iris is equivalent to the shutter.

-The pupillary reflex should have been called the iris reflex, because the iris is the actual muscular structure that responds to light and the pupil is simply the passive aperture formed by the active iris.
+The pupillary reflex should have been called the iris reflex.
+The iris is the actual muscular structure that responds to light.
+The pupil is simply the passive aperture formed by the dynamic iris.

-The pupillary reflex is synonymous with pupillary response, which can be pupillary constriction or dilation.
-The pupillary reflex is conceptually linked to the side (left or right) of the pupil that reacts, and not to the side that originates the light stimulation.
+The pupillary reflex is synonymous with the pupillary response, pupillary constriction, or dilation.
+The pupillary reflex is conceptually linked to the pupil’s side (left or right) that reacts and not to the side that originates the light stimulation.

 Left pupillary reflex refers to the response of the left pupil to light, regardless of which eye is exposed to a light source.